Why Uganda?

 A treasure waiting to be discovered

-The country is not accidentally called the Pearl of Africa.
-Its natural riches are inexhaustible, with around 20% of its territory designated as reserves.
-Uganda offers an incredible abundance and variety of wildlife species.
-Among them is the largest number of primates in the world, including the biggest colonies of mountain gorillas.
-During this journey, you'll encounter gorillas, chimpanzees, and the most famous wild animals inhabiting the savannas and vast lakes of this East African nation.
-Not to be underestimated is the fact that safaris here are the most affordable on the continent.
-Yet, perhaps surprisingly, the number of tourists is relatively small.
+The country is rightly called the Pearl of Africa.
+Its natural riches are inexhaustible, with around 20% of its territory dedicated to wildlife reserves.
+Uganda offers an incredible abundance and variety of wild animal species.
+Among them is the largest number of primates in the world, including the largest colonies of mountain gorillas.
+During this journey, you will encounter gorillas, chimpanzees, and the most famous wild animals that inhabit the savannas and vast lakes of this East African nation.
+It's worth noting that safaris here come at the most affordable prices on the entire continent.
+Surprisingly, however, the number of tourists is relatively small.

 Is this journey meant for you?